Video Content Marketing: Strategy and Examples

 • Warm up: Practice makes perfect.
 A little warm up will help your ‘actors’ relax and feel more prepared for the recording.

 • Record multiple takes: Get at least 3 takes of every scene.
-You don’t want to wrap up recording only to realize later that a take was ruined by background movement or unwanted sound.
+You don’t want to wrap up recording only to realize later that a take was ruined by background movement or unwanted sound !

-6. Edit your video and keep it short
+6. Keep your video short

 Once you’re done filming, it’s time to start editing it all together.